-For the last 40 years, The Vermont Center for Independent Living (VCIL) has been teaching people with disabilities and the Deaf how to gain more control over their lives and how to access tools and services to live more independently.
+For the past 41 years, The Vermont Center for Independent Living (VCIL) has been teaching people with disabilities and the Deaf how to gain more control over their lives and how to access tools and services to live more independently.
 VCIL employees (85% of whom have a disability) conduct public education, outreach, individual advocacy and systems change advocacy to help promote the full inclusion of people with disabilities into community life.

-Preliminary numbers for our FY19 (10/2018-9/2019) show VCIL responded to over 3,600 requests from individuals, agencies and community groups for information, referral and assistance and program services for individuals living with a disability.
-VCIL Peer Advocate Counselors (PACs) provided one-on-one peer counseling to 250 individuals to help increase their independent living skills and 6 peers were served by the AgrAbility program.
-VCIL's Home Access Program (HAP) assisted 163 households with information on technical assistance and/or alternative funding for modifications; 90 of these received financial assistance to make their bathrooms and/or entrances accessible.
-Our Sue Williams Freedom Fund (SWFF) provided 86 individuals with information on assistive technology; 46 of these individuals received funding to obtain adaptive equipment.
-499 individuals had meals delivered through our Meals on Wheels (MOW) program for individuals with disabilities under the age of 60.
-We are also home to the Vermont Telecommunications Equipment Distribution Program (VTEDP) which served 40 people and provided 31 peers with adaptive telecommunications enabling lowincome Deaf, Deaf-blind, Hard of Hearing and individuals with disabilities to communicate by telephone.
+In FY'20 (10/2019-9/2020) VCIL responded to thousands of requests from individuals, agencies and community groups for information, referral and assistance and program services for individuals living with a disability.
+VCIL Peer Advocate Counselors (PACs) provided one-on-one peer counseling to 239 individuals to help increase their independent living skills and 5 peers were served by the AgrAbility program.
+VCIL's Home Access Program (HAP) assisted 124 households with information on technical assistance and/or alternative funding for modifications; 89 of these received financial assistance to make their bathrooms and/or entrances accessible.
+Our Sue Williams Freedom Fund (SWFF) provided 60 individuals with information on assistive technology; 36 of these individuals received funding to obtain adaptive equipment.
+575 individuals had meals delivered through our Meals on Wheels (MOW) program for individuals with disabilities under the age of 60.
+We are also home to the Vermont Telecommunications Equipment Distribution Program (VTEDP) which served 33 people and provided 20 peers with adaptive telecommunications enabling low-income Deaf, Deaf-blind, Hard of Hearing and individuals with disabilities to communicate by telephone.
+Due to the pandemic VCIL was able to start a new (temporary) program, Resilience and Independence in a State of Emergency (RISE) which received 19 applications in its first few months, funding 10 of those with the remaining 9 in process.
+The RISE Program can help provide an array of items or services if the needs are directly related to the Covid 19 epidemic.

 VCIL's central office is located in downtown Montpelier and we have five branch offices in Bennington, Chittenden, Lamoille, Rutland and Windham Counties.
-Our Peer Advocate Counselors and services are available to people with disabilities throughout Vermont.
-Our Windham County office also houses the Vermont Interpreter Referral Service (VIRS) (previously under the VT Center for the Deaf and Hard of Hearing) and provides statewide interpreter referral services for sign language, spoken English and CART services for assignments in medical, legal, mental health, employment, educational, civil and recreational settings.
+Our PACs and services are available to people with disabilities throughout Vermont.
+Our Montpelier office also houses the Vermont Interpreter Referral Service (VIRS) and provides statewide interpreter referral services for sign language, spoken English and CART services for assignments in medical, legal, mental health, employment, educational, civil and recreational settings.

-During FY '19, 4 residents of Richmond received services from the following programs:
+During FY'20, 5 residents of Richmond received services from the following programs:

-- •Peer Advocacy Counseling Program (PAC)

-- •Home Access Program (HAP)

-- (\$5,000.00 spent on bathroom modification for resident)

-- Meals on Wheels (MOW)

-- (\$1,027.00 spent on meals for residents)

-- •Information Referral and Assistance (I,R&A)
+- Meals on Wheels (MOW) over \$760.00 spent on meals for residents - •Peer Advocate Counseling Program (PAC) - •Information Referral and Assistance (I,R&A)